MagnetarRocket/haiku_styles-questionmark/README.md

 Copy the created binary into the path: `/boot/home/config/non-packaged/add-ons/decorators`.

 ### Install Themes
-While the controlLook And the decorator are perfectly usable in their own right, to use the colorscheme…

-install the package "Theme Manager" from haiku-depot.
-After installing it, copy `DarkFlat`/`LightFlat`/`MoonFlat` into `/boot/home/config/settings/UIThemes`.
-Open Theme manager and select one of them from the list.
+While the controlLook And the decorator are perfectly usable in their own right, to use the colorscheme, install the package "Theme Manager" from haiku-depot.
+After installing it, copy `DarkFlat`/`LightFlat`/`MoonFlat` into `/boot/home/config/settings/UIThemes`. open "Theme manager: and select one of them from the list.

 ### Select Decorator and ControlLook from Appearance
 In the Appearance preferences dialog, select "Flat" from the combos "Decorator" and "ControlLook"